A high-level systems programming language

 Advanced .defer tricks

-Whether Susp or Defer, we can use deferred callbacks to set up some tricks.
+Whether Susp or Defer, we can use deferred callbacks to set up some tricks - more with the latter than the former.
 For example, we can borrow a Box<A> as an &in A and leave a Susp<()>.
 Internally, this works by setting up the deferred callback to deallocate the box.
 Another example is, if we have some sort of channel, we could set up a reference whose callback automatically pushes to that channel.
 Many “Guard” types that combine a pointer with some sort of release mechanism now become optional.

 There is also another alternative to Susp or Defer.
-Any type on the “deferred” side of an order relationship can be places into an FnOnce closure.
+Any type on the “deferred” side of an order relationship can be placed into an FnOnce closure.
+Inside the closure the borrow is treated as ended, so provided that the inner value can be extracted when the borrow ends, FnOnce can actually replace Susp or Defer.

 let tmut x = 5;